CaraMcAvinchey/purrfect-sitters/README.md

 ### Structure
 #### User Stories
-- The 28 user stories were generated using an agile approach in a *"As a [role], I can [action], so that [benefit]"* format with acceptance criteria in gherkin syntax.
+- The 27 user stories were generated using an agile approach in a *"As a [role], I can [action], so that [benefit]"* format with acceptance criteria in gherkin syntax.
+- They were prioritised according to low, medium and high priority during the planning phase.
 - These were documented as issues in GitHub and added to GitHub projects in a kanban board found [here](https://github.com/users/CaraMcAvinchey/projects/5)
 - This was utilised throughout the development process to build the project in increments.
 - Record of progress or issues where documented in each user story as development progressed.